Cracking Couture: How to Break Into the Fashion Industry

 It’s all too easy to spin your wheels posting away to a dozen different social media sites and getting nowhere.
 So which ones work?
 How can you leverage your time, content and energy to get noticed in one of the most competitive industries in the world?
 Two words: Get specific.

-First, select the industry leaders who are most valuable to you.
+First, use social media to select the industry leaders who are most valuable to you.
 These are not necessarily the biggest names in the industry, but rather are the influencers that speak to you, your passion and your ethos.
 They are the people that, in an ideal world, would be your colleagues and friends.
 Choose five to 10 of these incredible people and get to work!

 Now is the time to be an incredible Internet sleuth.
 Figure out everything there is to know about your industry leaders.
 Find which social media outlets they have, and follow them.
 Then, look for the social media outlet they use the most.
 For example, if all their tweets are automatic reposts from Instagram, then you know the best place to interact with them is not on Twitter, it’s on Insta.
 Like, comment and DM, but don’t go overboard.
 This method of building a business relationship is much like a romantic one: Show them that you’re interested but not desperate.
 Let your interactions evolve over time, and don’t try to force it.